 Best Budget Hand Pump For Wells Under 10′: TBVECHI Suction Pump

-This manual pump has an elegant design but is only suitable for retrieving water up to 10′ deep so, it’s crucial you know the depth of your well before purchasing.
+This manual pump has an elegant design but is only suitable for retrieving water up to 10′ deep, so you must know the depth of your well before purchasing.
 The stainless steel construction and ease of installation make it an attractive alternative to the pricier models.

-It might be a good idea to replace the fixing screws that attach the pump handle to the body before you start the installation process and save yourself the trouble of doing it in a month or so’s time.
+It might be a good idea to replace the fixing screws that attach the pump handle to the body before you start the installation process and save yourself the trouble of doing it in a month or so.

 Similarly, the leather bowl inside the pump body isn’t the best quality and may require more routine maintenance than a more expensive model.